compsoc-edinburgh/htb17-site/handbook.md

 - North England and Midlands – £40
 - Southern England and EU – £50

+Please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScpUCslzlUSo4FWrSPZD9vZAh4Tj78RF-ri83fuZKDuObv43g/viewform) before the end of hackathon (March 19th 2pm).
+We will be checking attendance and participation and getting further details (sort code, account number) on Sunday during the event.
+Please don't forget to bring a print receipt with you or e-mail it to as at hello@hacktheburgh.com

 ### If you cannot come
-We kindly ask you to let us know if you cannot make it to the hackathon.
+We kindly ask you to let us know if you cannot make it to the hackathon and [cancel your ticket](https://www.eventbrite.co.uk/support/articles/en_US/How_To/how-to-cancel-your-free-registration?lg=en_GB).
 This makes it possible for other people to enjoy Hack The Burgh.

 ## What to bring?

 ### Hardware
 Do bring your laptop and any accessories that you need for it.
 We should have enough plug sockets, but chargers, cables and any such accessories will be your responsibility.
 Our friends from MLH will provide a hardware lab with things you will be able to hack on — Raspberry Pis, Amazon Echo speakers, VR headsets and so on.
+Other friends from Manchester are also bringing some Google Tangos to hack on.
+Check out what else is in the lab [here](https://hardware.mlh.io/).

 ### Sleeping
 Although sleeping is not wildly popular amongst hackers, we encourage taking at least a short nap.
 There will be a sleeping area with airbeds but for your own comfort we recommend bringing a sleeping bag or a blanket.